Traditional Arts Program for Students (TAPS) Grants

 All TAPS programs must fulfill the following requirements:

-• Matching funds: TAPS applications must provide a 1:1 cash match.
-If a county receives a Tier 1 designation by the NC Department of Commerce, matching funds are not required, although applicants are encouraged to list what matching funds they can provide.
-(See the current tier designations).
+- Matching funds: TAPS applicants must provide a 1:2 cash match, or 50% of the grant amount.
+If a county receives a Tier 1 designation by the NC Department of Commerce, matching funds are not required, although applicants are encouraged to list what matching funds they can provide as county tiers may change year to year.
+(See current tier designations).

-• Artist compensation: Teaching artists should receive payment between $30.00 and $40.00 per hour.
+- Artist compensation: Teaching artists should receive payment of at least $30.00 to $40.00 per hour.
 Teaching artists should have at least one hour paid preparation time a semester.
-Teaching assistants should receive payment between $12.00 and $20.00 per hour.
+Teaching assistants should receive payment of at least $15.00 to $20.00 per hour.
+TAPS funds may only be used to pay teachers who are over 18 years of age, but payments for student teachers may be counted towards the match.

-• Age appropriateness: Programs may accommodate students aged 8 to 17.
+- Age appropriateness: Programs may accommodate students aged 8 to 18.
 Programs should limit the age range during their first few years, adding older students as demand grows.
 Programs wishing to vary this approach should first contact the North Carolina Arts Council.
+In some cases, intergenerational participation may be appropriate.
+Programs wishing to include adult participants should first contact the North Carolina Arts Council.

-• Program manager: A program manager should be assigned to the program to take responsibility for administration.
+- Program manager: A program manager should be assigned to the program to take responsibility for administration.
 Administrative costs, including the program manager’s fee, that are paid with N.C.
-Arts Council funds cannot exceed 25%of the grant award.
+Arts Council funds cannot exceed 25% of the grant award.
 The program manager’s fee can be supplemented from other funding sources.
+Program managers may be employees of the host organization or may be hired on.
+Some programs find that the most effective managers are also instructors in their TAPS program.

-• Parent communication: Program goals, rules of conduct, details of supervision and transportation requirements are communicated to parents. .
-Behavioral agreements are in place that detail behavioral expectations and consequences for misbehavior.
-Signed permission forms for photographs and video documentation are on file.
+- Parent communication: Program goals, rules of conduct, details of supervision and transportation requirements are communicated to parents.
+Behavioral agreements should be in place that detail behavioral expectations and consequences for misbehavior.
+Signed permission forms for photographs and video documentation should also be on file.
 Student participation depends upon signed parental consent.

 Non-compliance with the basic requirements of the TAPS programs may result in suspension of funding.